best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 The Python example above follows the [numpydocs style](https://numpydoc.readthedocs.io/en/latest/format.html) and is a common sight when using the `numpy` python package.
 However, there are various other standards such as the Google style guide for docstrings as well as official [docstring specification for Python](https://www.python.org/dev/peps/pep-0257/).
 The R example uses the [roxygen2 package](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) and follows the [tidyverse style guide](https://style.tidyverse.org/documentation.html).

 In general, the core idea is `consistency`.
-Whatever alternations to these conventions are in use for your particular area, it is much more important to keep them up to date and consistant across people than the choice of style guide.
+Whatever alterations to these conventions are in use for your particular area, it is much more important to keep them up to date and consistent across people than the choice of style guide.
 However, as you will see in the section on [generating documentation](generating_docs), having a well known standard in place helps you find tools that can generate nice and hostable documentation automatically.

 Other useful resources include: